 Local and sponsor funding are used to make up the balance of the grant-eligible project costs after FAA and MnDOT participation.
 Sponsor funds are generated by the airport from fuel sales, lease fees, hangar rentals and similar incomes, or from the local governing body.
-Sources of sponsor funding largely depend upon which of the three types of an airport is.
+Sources of sponsor funding largely depend upon airport type, as described below.